metagenomics/metagenomics-tk/docs/modules/binning.md

 ## Short Read

-For short-read data the Toolkit supports MetaBAT2 and Semibin2.
+For short-read data the Toolkit supports MetaBAT2, Semibin2 and QuickBin.

 ### Input